Trump weighs scaling back social distancing guidelines

-WASHINGTON (AP) — With lives and the economy hanging in the balance, President Donald Trump was weighing Tuesday how to refine nationwide social-distancing guidelines to put some workers back on the job amid the coronavirus outbreak.
+WASHINGTON (AP) — With lives and the economy hanging in the balance, President Donald Trump said Tuesday he is hoping the county will be reopened by Easter, as he weighs how to refine nationwide social-distancing guidelines to put some workers back on the job amid the coronavirus outbreak.

-The White House is eyeing ways to ease the advisories that have sidelined workers, shuttered schools and led to a widespread economic slowdown.
+As many public health officials call for stricter, not looser restrictions on public interactions, Trump said he was already looking toward easing the advisories that have sidelined workers, shuttered schools and led to a widespread economic slowdown.

+“I would love to have the country opened up and just raring to go by Easter,” he said during a Fox News virtual town hall.

 The U.S. is now more than a week into an unprecedented 15-day effort to encourage all Americans to drastically scale back their public activities.

-“I gave it two weeks,” Trump said during a virtual town hall Tuesday afternoon hosted by Fox News from the Rose Garden.
+“I gave it two weeks,” Trump said during the virtual town hall from the Rose Garden.
 He argued that tens of thousands of Americans die from the seasonal flu or in automobile accidents and “we don’t turn the country off.”

 “We’ll assess at that time and we’ll give it some more time if we need a little more time, but we need to open this country up,” he added.
 “We have to go back to work, much sooner than people thought.”